-What is the scholarship foundation?
+What is the OPRFHS Scholarship Foundation?

 Since 1924, the OPRFHS Scholarship Foundation has awarded college scholarships to graduating seniors who have demonstrated academic excellence, initiative, and leadership during their time in high school.
-The Scholarship Foundation currently manages more than 65 separate scholarship funds covering a wide spectrum of student interests, including history, technology, business, the arts, English, science, and athletics.
-A final listing of all 2019-2020 community scholarships will be posted on the OPRFHS homepage early in second semester.
-We encourage you to read through the available scholarships and learn which ones may be a good fit to apply for by the deadline.
-The application link will be available on the OPRFHS Home Page in February.
-The Common Application for scholarships must be accessed through the student's OPRFHS account.
-Student award recipients will be notified by mid-April.
+The Scholarship Foundation currently offers more than 75 scholarships covering a wide spectrum of student interests, including English, history, math, science, technology, business, the arts, and athletics.
+A listing of all community scholarships will be posted on the OPRFHS homepage at the start of second semester.
+We encourage you to visit www.scholarships4oprfhs.org to learn about which available scholarships may be a good fit for your student(s).
+The Scholarship Foundation Common Application link will be available on the OPRFHS homepage by early January and must be accessed through a student OPRFHS account.
+For further information or questions, please email scholarshipsoprfhs@gmail.com.